Sebastian Kawa: Himalaya Gliding Project

 In late 2013 Kawa was engaged in a reconnaissance to learn of practical gliding conditions in the high parts of the Himalayas range.
 The aim was to fly over the highest peaks of Nepal using Schleicher ASH 25Mi glider.

+On 20 July 2024, Kawa and Sebastian Lampart took off in a Schleicher ASH 25 glider from Skardu and soared over K2 and Masherbrum.
+The flight was the culmination of obtaining many permits and driving the glider overground from Poland to Pakistan.
+It was the first time a glider has flown over K2.